Types of Leases / Information a Lease Should Include / Where to Purchase Forms / Frequently Asked Questions

 Here are some of the things that a lease should include:

-- Name and contact information of the landlord;
+- Name and contact information of the landlord

-- Address of the place being rented;
+- Address of rental

-- Date the tenancy is to start and the kind of lease (periodic or fixed term);
+- Date the tenancy is to start and the kind of lease (periodic or fixed term)

-- Amount of the security deposit;
+- Amount of the security deposit

-- Any additional fees (late rent fee, pet fee, key fee, etc.);
+- Any additional fees (late rent fee, pet fee, key fee, etc.)

-- Responsibility for maintenance and repairs;
+- Responsibility for maintenance and repairs

-- Rules regarding subletting or assigning the lease; and
+- Rules regarding subletting or assigning the lease and

-- Insurance requirements.
+- Insurance requirements

 Every written residential tenancy agreement has to include the following statement in larger print than the rest of the agreement: “The tenancy created by this agreement is governed by the Residential Tenancies Act and if there is a conflict between the agreement and the Act, the Act prevails.”

-Landlords may also provide tenants with details of other rules relating to the building that tenants will have to follow, but that are not mentioned specifically in the lease.
+Landlords may also provide tenants with details of other rules relating to the building that tenants will have to follow, but that are not specifically in the lease.
 For example, condominium bylaws or building regulations governing matters such as refuse storage and collection, smoking, etc.

 Where to purchase leases and forms